Batur24/language-log/phrase.md

 > First time you go to the public bath.
 Always strange because you have to be stark naked.

 + ultra marathon
-Seven years later, I have kept off 60 lbs and regularly run ultra marathons.
+> Seven years later, I have kept off 60 lbs and regularly run ultra marathons.

++ tuck in
+> As I was tucking in our daughter later that night, she asked if she could “come home like mommy did” when she gets married one day.